bioconda/bioconda.github.io/_sources/recipes/stringdecomposer/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A tool for decomposing of strings into a set of given monomers
+   A tool for decomposing of strings into a set of given monomers.

    :homepage: https://github.com/ablab/stringdecomposer
-   :license: GPL / GPLv2
+   :license: GPL / GPL-2.0-or-later
    :recipe: /`stringdecomposer <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/stringdecomposer>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/stringdecomposer/meta.yaml>`_

    StringDecomposer \(SD\) algorithm takes the set of monomers and a long error\-prone read \(or a genomic segment\) and partitions this read into distinct monomers.